How to Make Your Drinking Water Safe

 In 2021, there was a report made by a consumer about heavy metals being detected in Berkey filtered water.
 The report seems to be legitimate, but of course anyone can report anything.
 It's important to keep an open mind and find out the real data as much as possible.

-If you feel still would like a Berkey after reading this (and a lot of people do trust them), here’s where you can likely get the best deal on Berkey filters (better than I can offer as they give a lifetime warranty).
+If you feel still would like a Berkey after reading this (and a lot of people do trust them), here's where you can likely get a great deal on Berkey filters.

 Berkey Buying Tips

-1. If you still wish to use the Berkey anyhow, I highly recommend that if you go with a Berkey, you purchase at least 1 size larger than you think you need.
-That’s the #1 complaint I hear from people–that they wish they’d bought a larger unit.
+1. If you still wish to use the Berkey, I highly recommend that you purchase at least 1 size larger than you think you need.
+The most common complaint I hear from people is that they wish they'd bought a larger unit.

-2. If you’re going to get a Berkey despite my concerns, Irecommend the sight spigot and the Berkey primer.
+2. I also recommend the sight spigot and the Berkey primer.
 The sight spigot allows you to see the water level in the filter without removing the top.
 The primer allows you to prime the filters without using a water faucet.
-The priming can be pretty messy so it’s a great idea to get this.
+The priming can be pretty messy so the primer is definitely worth it.

 My Favorite Water Filter